 4. All designation course attempts are calculated to determine GPA eligibility (no grade “replacement” for repeated courses)

-5. If designation coursework is completed elsewhere, it must be transferred in as QU credits and listed on the QU transcript to count toward designation completion.
+5. If designation coursework is completed elsewhere, it must be transferred in as QU credits and listed on the QU transcript to count toward designation completion

 Experiential Development

-• healthcare and dentistry exposure (shadowing, clinical work, volunteering, etc.)
+• healthcare and dentistry exposure (shadowing, volunteering, clinical work, etc.)

 • research outside of the curriculum

-• leadership
+• community involvement and leadership

-• activities that develop manual dexterity
+• activities that strengthen manual dexterity and fine motor skills

 Active participation in pre-health and pre-dental workshops, advising, and events is expected.
 Students should work toward developing the AAMC's Pre-Med Competencies for Entering Medical Students (relevant to pre-dental students) and utilize pre-dental resources available via ADEA Go Dental.